Skip to content

 A resident of 25 years, Paul Mitchell knows the ins and out of non-profits well.
 He chaired the MLK Jr. Service Project for more than 10 years and currently serves on the ToolBank USA National Board.
 During the high school and college summers of his youth, he headed the maintenance department of a 200 acre, 40 building summer camp in Massachusetts.
 Now retired, he provides Legacy Decatur with the wisdom of his lengthy career in accounting and information technology.
 He lives in the West Ponce de Leon neighborhood.

-Brian Smith Board Member
+Chris Brown Board Member

 Legacy Decatur Staff